 More fun today with JSF, including some discussion of integration with the new POJO persistence systems, and some musings on web services.

-Logging in enterprise projects raises interesting requirements and possibilities.
+Logging with Log4J is simple and seems to be trivial and doesn't warrant a blog.
+However Logging in enterprise projects raises interesting requirements and possibilities.